 But then, with just half an hour to go until the ceremony, the heavens opened again!
 Driven through by a brisk wind, however, the sun came out and Tracey and Jonny were able to say their vows next to an arbour bedecked with flowers, just as they had no doubt imagined.
 Their guests gathered next to the ornamental lake to witness their happiness.

 Champagne and canapés followed, during which Tracey and Jonny posed for photos with their families.
 On her side, several of them had travelled all the way from South Africa.

 Speeches preceded the wedding breakfast.
 We learned about how Tracey and Jonny met, and how they realised they wanted to make a lifelong commitment to each other.

-As dusk fell, lead photographer Adam took the happy couple outside for romantic portraits.
+As dusk fell, it was time to go outside for romantic portraits.
 With its mill pond as well as the other features in its grounds, The Mill at Gordleton makes for a beautiful wedding venue.
 The evening concluded with Tracey and Jonny’s first dance, and lots more merriment with their guests.

 Find out about holding your wedding at The Mill at Gordleton.

 YOU MIGHT ALSO LIKE